- ABOUT US

 Zed McGladdery, BProc

-- BProc, University of Natal
+- BProc, Law, University of Kwazulu-Natal

 - Postgraduate Diploma in Education, Education, University of South Africa

 - BA Honors, African Studies, University of Cape Town